Choosing a telescope is the biggest decision we make as backyard astronomers.

 Catadioptric telescopes (also known as compound scopes, or ‘cat’s’) are the most expensive per inch of aperture.
 This is why there are no ‘proper’ cat’s available to buy at budget price point.

-Since we do want to provide an option even at this entry-level, we’ve chosen the Orion StarMax 90mm Maksutov-Cassegrain as our best budget compound telescope of the year.
+Since we do want to provide an option even at this entry-level, we’ve chosen the Orion StarMax 90mm Maksutov-Cassegrain as our best telescope of the year in the budget compound category.

 In reality, this is a travel scope, rather than a fully-fledged backyard scope.
-As such, it comes with a table top stand instead of a mount and weighs just 6.5lbs.
+As such, it comes with a table top stand instead of a telescope mount, a reflex sight for finding objects and weighs just 6.5lbs.

 The big drawback is the aperture, which is 90mm or a little over 3.5″.